hellobrian/learning-lerna/README.md

 All develpment is done through storybook.
 The trick here is that each `*.stories.js` file will import `build/index.esm.js`.

-From the root directory, we can run `npm run dev` script and storybook will update and rebuild the packages while you make changes to `lib/index.js`.
+From the root directory, we can run `npm run dev` script and storybook will update and rebuild the packages while you make changes to files in `src`.

 <!-- ## Tutorial: Starting your own monorepo with lerna